nithinmurali/blog/_posts/2018-5-25-DRF-File-Upload.md

+I wanted to upload some json data and a file to on an django api (using drf).
+But sirprisingly all the solutions pointed to first uploading the file and then send the json in two seprate requests.
+So this is my note on how i worked it out.

 ### How to upload both file and json using django rest framework in same api endpoint

 After spending 1 day on this, I figured out that ...